-1989's Intruder is a mostly under known Slasher film that indirectly had a major impact on horror cinema (and the genre in general) at the time it was released.
-Intruder was originally unleashed on home video with a whopping five minutes of footage cut from the film to give it an R rating, and this was all done without director Scott Spiegel's knowledge whatsoever.
-All of the footage removed from the film consisted of incredibly graphic gore effects done by KNB, essentially leaving Intruder a shell of a film.
-A Slasher with no slash, if you will.
-This was an era when Horror VS the MPAA was a major battle and censorship of the genre in general was at its worst.
+1989's Intruder is a somewhat under-known Slasher film that indirectly had a major impact on horror cinema (and the genre in general) at the time it was released.
+To ensure an R rating, Intruder was unleashed on home video with a whopping five minutes of footage cut from the film, something of which was done without director Scott Spiegel's knowledge.
+All of the footage removed from the film consisted of incredibly graphic gore effects done by KNB, essentially leaving Intruder a shell of a film; a Slasher with no slash, if you will.
+This was an era when Horror VS the MPAA was a major battle, and censorship of the genre in general was at its worst.

-Intruder made another censorship splash with its gore set pieces in different way, a way that is much bigger than the film ever was.
-[The real] Goerzone magazine came out with their March issue, issue number 6 to be exact, and what would follow would greatly hinder the presence that both Gorezone and parent magazine, Fangoria, would have on store shelves.
-Issue 6 featured a publicity shot from Intruder, a shot that came from the film's best and goriest death scene.
-A man's face cut in half with a meat cutter.
-To say it is one of the raddest cover's of a genre magazine ever is an understatement, but parents and ultraconservative do-gooders certainly didn't feel the same way when they saw this face looking them in the face at convenience store.
+Intruder would make another censorship splash with its gory set pieces, but this time in a much different way and certainly in a fashion that would be much bigger than the film ever was.
+[The real] Goerzone magazine came out with their March issue (issue number 6, to be exact), and what would follow would greatly hinder the presence that both Gorezone and parent magazine, Fangoria, would have on store shelves.
+Issue 6 featured a publicity shot from Intruder; a shot that came from the film's best and goriest death scene: a man's face cut in half with a meat cutter.
+To say it is one of the raddest cover's of a genre magazine ever is an understatement, but parents and ultraconservative do-gooders certainly didn't feel the same way when they saw this face looking them in the face at convenience stores:

 At the time this was all happening, I was the spry age of twelve and read about all the controversy through the pages of Goerzone and Fango.
-I was young, and I yearned for the gruesome stuff as at that ripe age during that period in horror, it was all about the gore.
+I was young, and I yearned for the gruesome stuff, as at that ripe age during that period in horror, it was all about the gore.
 I had to see Intruder, and I cannot recall exactly how long it was before I finally did see it (though it wasn't too long afterwards), but even if the film was hacked to bits, I still thought it would be worth the time and there would have to be some trace of gore in the film.
 Well, as it turned out, there was hardly a gut to be seen, and when I did watch the movie, I was gravely disappointed in it.

 At the time I didn't notice the cheesiness of most films, so that wasn't a factor, but I did find it to be somewhat boring, and the lack of great kills are exactly what would hurt this film for me.
-All the lead up only to have nothing more than a bad edit happen isn't any way to see any film.
+All that lead up only to have nothing more than a bad edit happen isn't any way to see any film.
 Sometime after seeing the edited version, I somehow came across the directors cut, but to be totally honest, I have no idea how that happened as coming across shit at a pretty young age in the tape trading days wasn't all too easy.
 Regardless, I watched the full Monty version of Intruder, and I certainly enjoyed it so much more than when I saw it sans the awesome death scenes.
-They certainly lived up to what was promised and more, and it was those five minutes of graphic slashing and slaying that made the film one that is worth a spot on any Slasher fan's list of must sees.
+The film suddenly lived up to what was promised and more, and it was those five minutes of graphic slashing and slaying that made the film one that is worth a spot on any Slasher fan's list of must sees.

 Power to the people.